andreas-volz/picoregameplayer/README.md

   - Maybe it's possible to compile also JiveLite against SDL2
 - Conflict runnning JiveLite and VICE on the same SDL framebuffer
   - To check if this problem would also exist with SDL2
   - It's possible to run two SDL application at the same time, but only the first one started get's keyboard control (see SDL-1.2.15.patch: for ( i = 0; i<nread; ++i)...).
-So if I run VICE without killing JiveLite before I couldn't use keyboard input (only virtual keyboard).
+So if I run VICE without killing JiveLite before I couldn't use keyboard input (only virtual VICE keyboard).
   - One possible design to solve the keyboard problem would be to write a minimal "window manager" SDL applciation which starts before JiveLite, grabs the keyboard input and distribute keys (either in a specific mainloop) or any virtual tty approach to the application which has focus (VICE or JiveLite).
   - A possible keyboard workaround could to close/kill JiveLite before I run VICE and start it again afterwards.
 But only as workaround a good design needs to be created.
   - Depending on further experiments I'll choose for one of those ways or decide for another base architecture (wayland, SDL2, DirectFB,...)